Avoiding the Hypothesis-Only Bias in Natural Language Inference via Ensemble Adversarial Training: Ensemble Adversarial Training

 \section{Ensemble Adversarial Training}

-We follow an adversarial training approach for removing the hypothesis-only bias from sentence representations.
-Specifically, we generalise the adversarial training framework proposed by \citet{BelinkovPremiseGranted} to make use of \emph{multiple adversaries}: $n$ adversarial models are jointly trained for predicting the relationship between premise and hypothesis given only the representation of the hypothesis (\emph{hypothesis-only adversaries}).
-At the same time, a sentence encoder together with an hypothesis-premise model are jointly trained to fit the training data, while decreasing the accuracy of these adversaries.
+We follow an adversarial training approach for reducing the hypothesis-only bias contained within the sentence representations.
+Specifically, we generalise the adversarial training framework proposed by \citet{BelinkovPremiseGranted} to make use of \emph{multiple adversaries}: $n$ hypothesis-only adversaries are jointly trained for predicting the relationship between the premise and hypothesis given only the representation of the hypothesis from the sentence encoder.
+At the same time, the sentence encoder together with an hypothesis-premise model are jointly trained to fit the training data, while decreasing the accuracy of these adversaries.
 Formally, given a hypothesis $\mathbf{h}$ and a premise $\mathbf{p}$, the predictions of the hypothesis-premise model $\hat{y}$ and the $i$-th hypothesis-only adversary $\hat{y}_{a_{i}}$ can be formalised as follows:

-where $\hat{y}, \hat{y}_{a_{i}} \in \mathbb{R}^{3}$ are (unnormalised) score distributions over the three NLI classes, \ie{} \emph{entailment}, \emph{contradiction}, and \emph{neutral}, and $\params_{e}, \params_{c}, \params_{a_{i}}$ respectively denote the parameters of the encoder, the hypothesis-premise model, and the $i$-th hypothesis-only adversary.
+where $\hat{y}, \hat{y}_{a_{i}} \in \mathbb{R}^{3}$ are the probability distributions produced for the three NLI classes, \ie{} \emph{entailment}, \emph{contradiction}, and \emph{neutral}, and $\params_{e}, \params_{c}, \params_{a_{i}}$ respectively denote the parameters of the encoder, the hypothesis-premise model, and the $i$-th hypothesis-only adversary.
 The adversarial training procedure can be formalised as optimising the following \emph{minimax objective}:

-where $\mathcal{D}$ is a dataset, and $\mathcal{L}_{ce}$ denotes the cross-entropy loss~\citep{DBLP:books/daglib/0040158}.
+where $\mathcal{D}$ is a dataset, and $\mathcal{L}_{ce}$ denotes the cross-entropy loss~\citep{DBLP:books/daglib/0040158}, and $n \in \mathbb{N}_{+}$ is the number of adversaries.
 The hyperparameter $\lambda \in \left[0, 1 \right]$ denotes the trade-off between the losses of the hypothesis-premise model and the hypothesis-only adversaries.
-Similarly to \citet{BelinkovPremiseGranted}, we optimise the minimax objective in \cref{eq:loss} using gradient reversal~\citep{DBLP:conf/icml/GaninL15}, which leads to an optimisation procedure equivalent to the popular gradient descent ascent algorithm~\citep{DBLP:journals/corr/abs-1906-00331}.
+Similarly to \citet{BelinkovPremiseGranted}, we optimise the minimax objective in \cref{eq:loss} using gradient reversal~\citep{GaninPaperVision}, which leads to an optimisation procedure equivalent to the popular gradient descent ascent algorithm~\citep{DBLP:journals/corr/abs-1906-00331}.
+The gradient reversal multiplies the gradient from the adversarial classifiers by a negative constant, training the encoder to reduce the performance of these classifiers.